stephen-openplacement/AzureDistributionBundle/installation.markdown

 ---
 title: Installation
-layout: default
+layout: minimal
 ---

 # Installation

 Prerequisites for this bundle are a Windows development machine with the Windows Azure SDK installed.
-You don't need the PHP SDK to run this bundle.

 You can either install the SDK through [Web Platform Installer](http://azurephp.interoperabilitybridges.com/articles/setup-the-windows-azure-development-environment-automatically-with-the-microsoft-web-platform-installer) or all [dependencies manually](http://azurephp.interoperabilitybridges.com/articles/setup-the-windows-azure-development-environment-manually).